Leaf Spots on Satin Pothos

 Symptoms

-- brown spots on leaves
+- brown spots scattered across leaves

-- black spots
+- black spots with defined edges

-- spots with yellow halo
+- spots ringed with a yellow halo

-- spreading dark lesions
+- spreading dark lesions that merge together

 Causes